Body movement, bat path, and ball trajectory captured together, automatically. Get the complete picture you need to develop athletes with confidence.

 Leverage Theia3D’s motion capture technology to track 124+ keypoints for precise 3D skeletal models.
 Load videos and calibration files into Theia3D to examine a single pitch or swing, or use Theia3D Batch to automatically analyze large datasets for efficient measurement reporting.
 Export data in multiple formats, including .c3d motion files, allowing seamless review and reporting of key metrics in customizable workflows.

-Theia3D is backed by 50+ peer-reviewed studies and validated across a wide range of sports and motion protocols.
-Theia's ball-tracking add-on builds on the same modules used by elite biomechanics labs and performance institutes worldwide.
+Backed by 50+ peer-reviewed studies and validated across a wide range of sports and motion protocols, Theia3D's ball-tracking add-on builds on the same modules used by elite biomechanics labs and performance institutes worldwide.

 Ball trajectory is reconstructed using synchronized video from multiple cameras.